SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/LayoutContruction/Layout.md

 An element in a vertical box will use all available horizontal space, and fill vertical space according to the rules.
 This is inversed in a horizontal box.

-We can refine this layout to indicate that the sub-presenters should not expand to their container using the message `add:expand:`.
+We can refine this layout to indicate that the subpresenters should not expand to their container using the message `add:expand:`.
 The result is shown in Figure *@TwoButtonsLeftToRightExpanded@*.

 ```
 TwoButtons >> defaultLayout